MHKiT-Software/MHKiT/docs/source/matlab_installation.rst

   :alt: Creating a new Anaconda environment

 2.4 Set the environment name and python version to the recommended settings

     * Name: `mhkit`

       * Note: Environments can have any name, but we recommend naming them based on their intended use

-    * Packages: Python - Version 3.9 is recommended
+    * Packages: Python - Version 3.10 is recommended

-      * Note: Check the `MHKiT-MATLAB MATLAB/Python compatiability matrix <https://github.com/MHKiT-Software/MHKiT-MATLAB?tab=readme-ov-file#software-requirements>`_ to verify that the Python version selected is compatiable with your version of MATLAB.
+      * Note: Check the `MHKiT-MATLAB MATLAB/Python compatiability matrix <https://github.com/MHKiT-Software/MHKiT-MATLAB?tab=readme-ov-file#software-requirements>`_ to verify that the Python version selected is compatible with your version of MATLAB.

 .. image:: ./figures/install_anaconda_setup_environment.png
   :width: 500
   :alt: Setting the parameters a new Anaconda environment

 2.5 Create the environment by clicking "Create"

-   * This typically takes a few minutes
+   * Anaconda is downloading an entire python environment and all of its dependencies, which typically takes a few minutes

 Step 3.
 Install MHKiT-Python
 """"""""""""""""""""""""""""